harsh-h-patle/Summer-Project/README.md

 - 2 = Move Forward

 ### Rewards
-Every state has 0 reward except at terminal state.
+- Every state has 0 reward except at terminal state
+- Terminal state has 1 reward.

 ## Algorithms
 Four algorithm are used to converge the policy and take optimal actions,